 4. Tape and critique his own calls.
 If an outside sales rep were to video tape every sales call and critique his own performance, it would result in greatly improved skill.
 Professional athletes do so for the same reason.
-Our equivalent is an audio cassette recorder.
+Our equivalent is a recording device or software.
 Fifteen minutes a day, three days a week, listening to his own calls at home, will get any “plateaued” consultant realizing where he can be improved – and taking steps to do so.

 5. Signs on Your Phones.
 Making changes of any sort, whether utilizing different techniques or slowing ones pace in telephone conversations, require alteration of habit patterns.
 To do so requires ongoing reminders.
 Small signs taped to your phone will provide the needed reminders to make those changes consistent.